lindenconrad/ADS507-Final-Project/README.md

 Further analysis and visualization will be performed using Python in a Jupyter Notebook environment.

+A Tableau dashboard has been created using the resources in this project.

 ### Next Steps

-- Partition the asthma_hospital_visits table to only include the counties we are looking at pollution data for as well as limit the time frame to 2015 since our pollution data is all from 2015
+- Expand the database to include EPA pollution data from more years
-- Join asthma_hospital_visits to the county column for CO_data and PM_data
+- Add traffic density data